PostHog/posthog.com/contents/docs/user-guides/group-analytics.md

 ## Known limitations

-- You can't (yet) analyze groups in insights or use them in feature flags.
-This will be added over the coming week(s).
+- You can't yet use groups for feature flags or in all insights.
+These features will be added over the coming week(s).
 - Updating group properties overwrites _all_ previous properties for that group
+- Only groups where properties are set are shown in various insights.

 ## How to set up group analytics